Something to think about:

 For example, this article writes, “They [i.e., those who are not “model patients”] fail to take their medications, skip preventive screenings and end up back in the hospital soon after discharge.”

 Taking medications isn’t always straightforward.
-I am an educated professional who’s given my cats everything from antibiotics to sub-cutaneous fluids, yet after eye surgery I’m struggling to comply with vague instructions and poorly designed eye drop dispensers.
+I am an educated professional who’s given my cats everything from antibiotics to sub-cutaneous fluids to insulin shots.
+Yet after eye surgery I’m struggling to comply with vague instructions and poorly designed eye drop dispensers.

 The term “preventive screenings” is nonsense.
 By definition, screenings detect disease or treatable conditions.
 At best, screenings allow early detection and risk reduction.
 Screenings do not prevent disease or even death.
 You can get colonoscopies and mammograms as directed and still die from colon or breast cancer.
 Flashy numbers like “50% reduction” refer to relative rather than absolute difference; the actual impact is usually very small and the cost of false positives very large.
 The Society for General Internal Medicine has questioned the usefulness of annual physical exams for asymptomatic adults.
 If doctors really want patients to be engaged, they will interpret statistics accurately and share *all* the research.